firstnuel/marktBook-app/documentation.md

 ### Logging In
 After registration, users can log in using their **Business Email, Username** and **Password**.

+### First-Time Setup
+After logging in for the first time, it is recommended to fill up business information like currency, tax rate, address, payments information and stock locations.

 ## 6. User Guide

 ### Dashboard